preciofishbone/OmniaDocsG2/pages/page-types/page-type-settings/index.rst

 .. image:: page-type-settings-left-fields-new3.png

-(Scheduled Start Date is available because Scheduling is allowed in the Page Collecxtion.)
+(Scheduled Start Date is available because Scheduling is allowed in the Page Collection.)

 Settings for Properties
 ******************************